eth-infinitism/trampoline-example/README.md

 1. Make sure EntryPoint is deployed on the target network.
 2. Edit the `entryPointAddress` in `src/exconfig.ts`.
-3. Add your network details in `hardhat.condig.ts`.
+3. Add your network details in `hardhat.config.ts`.
 4. Deploy the factory using `INFURA_ID=<required> npx hardhat deploy --network <network>`.
-5. Edit the `factory_address` in `src/exconfig.ts`
+5. Change the `factory_address` in `src/exconfig.ts` to the address of the newly deployed factory.
-6. Edit the `bundler` url in `src/exconfig.ts` that points to your network and accepts requests for your EntryPoint.
+6. Edit the `bundler` value in `src/exconfig.ts` to a URL that exposes JSON-RPC access to interact with your depoloyed EntryPoint.
-7. Run `yarn start`
+7. Run `yarn start`.

 ### Local Network